GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-01-30 02:27:56 IST
+This content is dynamically generated in Indian Time (IST): 2025-01-30 02:47:46 IST

 Current Weather in Coimbatore:
-Temperature: 23.88 °C
+Temperature: 22.88 °C
-Condition: haze
+Condition: mist